 Young Seymour works at Mushnik’s florist shop on poverty-ridden Skid Row.
 The discovery of a new plant brings him fame, fortune and love – at a cost.
 Unable to resist the attention, Seymour must find out how to satisfy the plant’s unusual diet – human blood.
 Things turn deadly when Seymour realizes the consequences of his actions.
 From doo-wop girl groups to sadistic dentists to punk-rock plants, this musical is a mix of vibrance, chaos and dark comedy.

-“Audiences can expect to laugh, to be surprised, to be moved.”
-Director and Musical Director Greg Brown said.
-“They can expect to see the familiar, but also things completely alien.
+“Audiences can expect to laugh, to be surprised, to be moved,” said Director and Musical Director Greg Brown.
+“They can expect to see the familiar, but also see things completely alien.
 It’ll be an adventure with plenty of surprises along the way.”

-Brown chose to put a new spin on the story.
+Brown chose to put a new spin on the classic story.

 The University of Miami’s production is set in Miami’s Little Havana in the 1990’s.
-Add-ins like a Cafecito and cigar cart, a Miami-Dade County dumpster, and Spanish ad-libbing cleverly bring this story close to home.
+Add-ins like a Cafecito cart, a Miami-Dade County dumpster and Spanish ad-libbing bring this story close to home.

-Rehearsals started in August and culminated in ‘tech week.’
-During this period, performers and production crew rehearsed for up to 12 hours a day leading up to opening night.
-For them, it is both job experience and a way of life.
-Many of the cast members are musical theatre or theatre arts majors pursuing careers in performance.
+Rehearsals began in August and culminated in “tech week,” when performers and production crew rehearsed for up to 12 hours a day leading up to opening night.
+For the students, school productions are both job experience and a way of life.
+Many of the cast members are musical theatre majors pursuing careers in performance.

 “I feel like there’s a part of Seymour that lives inside me.
 His dorky, sweet, shy, thoughtful self,” Guerrero said.
 “I love this character because he’s not your typical hero.”

-The cast and crew aim to represent diversity and reflect upon the world we live in through their production.
+The cast and crew aim to represent diversity and reflect on today’s society through their production.